annecmg/annecmg.github.io/index.md

 # News

+## September 2022

+* Three new thesis students are starting: Joran Schoorlemmer, Jori de Leuw, and Elma van Wieren.
+Welcome!
+* New paper published in collaboration with the Virology Goup on Arabidopsis latent virus 1: https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.18466

 ## August 2022

 * Two new thesis students are starting: Devin van Valkengoed and Dimitris Karapliafis.
 Both will work on the virus evolution, welcome!